What marijuana products will be available in Ohio?

 Can I lose my job if I use medicinal marijuana even if I have a legally obtained card?

 Unfortunately, yes.
 Some employers may not accept your use of medicinal marijuana.
 THC is routinely tested for in a urine drug screen.
-It can impare your judgement and expose your employer to liability.
+It can impair your judgement and potentially expose your employer to liability.
 If you have a job that drug tests you, it is not recommended that you use medicinal marijuana.
-Marijuana is still listed as a schedule 1 substance under federal law.
-Other schedule 1 substances include LSD, cocaine and narcotics such as Heroin.
+Marijuana is still listed as a schedule 1 substance (a substance that has "no medical benefit and has a high potential for addiction") under federal law.
+Even though many states disagree with this stance, the federal government has, to this date, refused to reschedule the active ingredient, THC.

 Can I use medical insurance to pay for my appointment with a CTR (Certificate to Recommend) doctor?